 What I Do

-I am a Practitioner-In-Residence in the English Department at the University of New Haven and a Part-Time Lecturer in the English Department at Southern Connecticut State University.
-Although I primarily teach first-year writing and inquiry courses, I have also taught creative writing.
+I am a Practitioner-In-Residence in the English Department at the University of New Haven where I teach first-year writing courses.

 Where I’ve Been